Get in Touch

 In its early stages, we published and presented the work at BSAS/AVTRW which even won the BSAS’s president’s prize for best theatre presentation: Starke, S.D., Miles, G., Channon, S.B. and May, S.A.
 (2015): Instant expert: development and evaluation of an intelligent, interactive 3D computer game for teaching visual lameness assessment skills through deliberate practice.

 The animations have since been used to get an idea about baseline performance of equine veterinarians.
 This was published in the Veterinary Record.
 You can view it here:

-An evaluation of learning effects when using this game is currently under review.
-More publications are in preparation.
+An evaluation of learning effects when using this game has just been published:

 If you are interested in running a study, please just get in touch.

 The game was developed for Google Chrome on PC.

 We know that the game might work with other browsers and often works OK in Chrome on tablet.
 If the game loads but the horse does not trot, you can make a random guess and submit your decision, on some devices that makes the game work.
 You are free to experiment, but we can’t help if things don’t work.

 We have heard about the following combinations working:

 – Firefox 78.0.2 browser running on Linux mint.

 If you use Chrome on PC and have issues with the game, please do let us know so that we can fix it.